What is Place2Be?

 Please contact the Place2Be School Project Manager: Chloe Szczelkun.
 She is in school all day on Monday, Tuesday and Thursday mornings.
 She can be contacted via the School Office on 0208 672 3062.

-You can also refer your child or seek more information by speaking to your child’s Class Teacher, or the School Inclusion Manager / SENCO.
+You can also refer your child or seek more information by speaking to your child’s Class Teacher, or Miss Devlin (Inclusion Leader / SENDCo).

 Please speak to Chloe Szczelkun (Place2Be School Project Manager) or your child’s class teacher for more information.
 Alternatively, Chloe can be contacted on 020 8672 3062.